Religion in Iraq: Christianity

+Assyrians constitute 0.5% of the population of Iraq.
+They are a Semitic people who settled in the northern part of Iraq since the third millennium BC.
+Assyrians speak the modern Assyrian language, also known as Syriac in church literature, due to its spread by the Church of the East, which was known as Syriac.

 Yazidism

 The Yazidis are a group in Iraq who number just over 650,000.
 Yazidism, or Sherfedin, dates back to pre-Islamic times.
 Mosul is the principal holy site of the Yazidi faith.
 The holiest Yazid shrine is that of Sheikh Adi located at the necropolis of Lalish.
+They are primarily a religious component, and their number, according to the 1977 census, was more than one hundred thousand people.
+Their unofficial percentage, according to their sources, is 2% of the population.
+They are an ethnic mixture of Kurds, Arabs, Persians and Turks, and speak these languages.
+They are concentrated in the Sheikhan district, northeast of Mosul, and Sinjar Mountain, near the Syrian border in northwestern Iraq.

 Zoroastrianism

 Zoroastrianism was one of the dominant religions in Northern Mesopotamia before the Islamic era.
 Currently, Zoroastrianism is an officially recognized religion in Iraqi Kurdistan and Iran.

 Zoroastrianism has become the fastest growing religion with Kurds, especially in Kurdish-controlled Northern Iraq.
 Because of the religion's strong ties to Kurdish culture, there has been a recent rebirth of Zoroastrianism in the region, and as of August 2015 the Kurdistan Regional Government (KRG) officially recognized Zoroastrianism as a religion within Kurdish Iraq.
-Arguably the world’s oldest monotheistic religion, Zoroastrianism (Zardashti in Kurdish) has almost disappeared in the last century until recent years.
+Arguably the world's oldest monotheistic religion, Zoroastrianism (Zardashti in Kurdish) has almost disappeared in the last century until recent years.
 According to Yasna, an association that promotes Zoroastrianism in Kurdistan, since 2014 about 15,000 people have registered with the organization, most of them Kurds converting from Islam.
 People in Iraqi Kurdistan have converted to Zoroastrianism from a Muslim background since 2015, with the first new Zoroastrian temples being built and opened in 2016.

 Many Kurdish people converted from Islam to Zoroastrianism, especially after ISIL attacked Iraqi Kurdistan.
 The surge in Kurdish Muslims converting to Zoroastrianism, the faith of their ancestors is largely attributed to disillusionment with Islam after the years of violence and barbarism perpetrated by the ISIS terrorist group.
+A Kurdish Islamic cleric claimed that Zoroastrianism was forced on Kurds by "fire-worshipping Persians", where as Islam liberated them, and he called on Kurdish Muslims to kill Zoroastrian converts if they do not convert back to Islam in 3 days.

 On 21 September 2016, the first official Zoroastrian fire temple of Iraqi Kurdistan opened in Sulaymaniyah.
 Attendees celebrated the occasion by lighting a ritual fire and beating the frame drum or daf.
 There are no accurate numbers on the population of Zoroastrians in Iraq because they are listed as "Muslims" on their government-issued documents.
+According to the KRG MERA, there are approximately 80,000 to 100,000 Zoroastrians in the Iraqi Kurdistan Region.